Dale Hausner and Samuel Dieteman

-Dale Hausner and Samuel Dieteman were a duo of serial killers, spree killers, arsonists and thrill killers who committed several drive-by shootings and arsons in Phoenix, Arizona, between May 2005 and August 2006.
-They targeted random pedestrians and animals, mostly doing so while under the influence of methamphetamine, and also set fire to multiple objects.
-Investigations of their crimes coincided with the search for the Baseline Killer, who was also committing random murders and sexual assaults in the Phoenix area.
+Dale Shawn Hausner and Samuel John Dieteman were a duo of serial killers and arsonists who committed several drive-by shootings and arsons in Phoenix, Arizona, between May 2005 and August 2006.
+They targeted random pedestrians and animals, mostly doing so while under the influence of methamphetamine, and also set multiple objects on fire.

-After being found guilty of 80 of 88 felony charges in one single trial including murder, attempted murder, arson, animal cruelty and drive-by-shootings, Hausner was sentenced to death 6 times, and later committed suicide in prison.
-Dieteman was sentenced to life imprisonment without possibility of parole.
 Investigators believe they were responsible for eight murders and at least 29 other shootings.
+The investigation of their crimes coincided with the search for the Baseline Killer, who was also committing random murders and sexual assaults in the Phoenix area.

-Hausner's brother Jeff had assisted in some of the shootings, and he was sentenced to 25 years in prison.
+After being found guilty of 80 of 88 felony charges in one single trial including murder, attempted murder, arson, animal cruelty and drive-by-shootings, Hausner was sentenced to death.
+He killed himself in prison in 2013.
+Dieteman was sentenced to life imprisonment without the possibility of parole.
+Hausner's brother Jeff had assisted in some of the shootings, and was himself sentenced to 25 years in prison.